dbp/howtoproveacompiler/README.md

 ## Writeup

-The accompanying writeup for this compiler is at YYYY.
+The accompanying writeup for this compiler is at [https://dbp.io/essays/2018-01-16-how-to-prove-a-compiler-correct.html](https://dbp.io/essays/2018-01-16-how-to-prove-a-compiler-correct.html).

 ## Setup